 Now when you understand what to look for when buying an air purifier for allergies, you’ll know why we have chosen three products below as the best HEPA air purifiers for allergies you will ever find.

-IQAir HealthPro Plus covers up to 1125 square feet (105 square meters) large areas.
+IQAir HealthPro Plus covers up to 1125 square feet (105 square meters) in large areas.
 Use all 6 fan settings to make it perform quietly on first or second or fast (and pretty loud) on 5 or 6.
 Electronic controls make it easy to operate.
-It has all the necessary features and 5-year warranty.
+It has all the necessary features and a 5-year warranty.

 +Advanced filters system